yhu01/transfer-sgc/README.md

 **Fetching trained WideResNet_28_10 backbones and saved novel class features**

-Create an empty 'checkpoints' directory inside 'transfer-SGC'
+Create an empty 'checkpoints' directory inside 'transfer-sgc'

 The backbone and features for each dataset can be downloaded from this link: 'https://drive.google.com/drive/folders/1uhX_YldcpVBzK2giGn-qZEHGSd6cCeBy?usp=sharing
 '